Botanical Name: Impatiens walleriana hybrids

-Impatiens flowers are typically flat, with 5 petals and a prominent eye.
+Impatiens flowers are typically flat, with 5 over-lapping petals and a prominent eye.
 You'll find them in a wide range of colors: pink, red, salmon, lavender, white and bicolors.
 Some varieties have double flowers that look like mini roses.
 Soft, oval leaves are held on succulent stems.

 Impatiens are sometimes called Busy Lizzy, Patient Lucy and Touch-Me-Not.

 Among the most popular flowers for shade, you'll find impatiens for sale in garden centers in spring and summer.
 Many varieties are available.
 Look for the Elfin and Dwarf varieties -- they're compact, making them attractive house plants.